MaheChen/Bioinformatic-Analysis/README.md

 # Bioinformatic Analysis of Cellular Proteomic Data

-Our final project for the course: An Introduction to Statistical Reasoning and Data Science.
+This is our final project for our first-year statistics course.

 The purpose of this project is to apply statistics in bioinformatic research work to help fight cancer!